Accelerate Breakthrough Research with Intuitive Sample Preparation

 Nitrogen blowdown evaporation serves as a critical bridge between FAME derivatization and instrumental analysis.
 The selection of an appropriate nitrogen evaporator depends on laboratory throughput requirements, sample volumes, and temperature control needs.

 Water bath nitrogen evaporators provide excellent temperature uniformity and are ideal for heat-sensitive samples.
-The gentle heating (typically 30-60°C) accelerates evaporation without risking thermal degradation of polyunsaturated fatty acid methyl esters.
+The gentle heating (typically 30-60°C) accelerates evaporation without risking thermal degradation of sensitive fatty acids.
 Water baths also offer visual monitoring of liquid levels, enabling operators to prevent complete dryness when reconstitution in a specific final volume is required.

 Dry block nitrogen evaporators achieve higher temperatures (up to 120°C) and offer faster evaporation for less volatile solvents.
 Aluminum block heaters provide consistent heat transfer to all sample positions, ensuring uniform evaporation rates across batches.
 Custom-machined blocks accommodate various vial sizes, from standard GC vials to larger sample containers.